 - Students reporting COVID-19 symptoms or believe they have contracted the virus will be initially quarantined, then sent home awaiting the results of a COVID-19 test.
 Students unable to go home will be quarantined and transported to a local testing location.
 Students sent home may be provided a distance education kit containing a laptop and connection instructions prior to departure.
 SHS staff will remain in contact with the student throughout the process.
 If the initial COVID-19 test result is positive, the student must remain isolated in accordance with state and CDC guidance.
 If the initial test is negative, the SHS staff will work with the individual student to develop a return to campus plan.
 Students contracting the virus will require a negative viral test before returning to campus or leaving isolation.

 - SHS Staff and college administration will notify and work with local and state agencies to conduct contact tracing.
 The college may require additional students or employees to quarantine awaiting the results of COVID-19 test as a result of contact tracing.

 Clubs & Activities

-Student clubs and extracurricular activities will be available in the fall; however, masks (no neck gaiters or bandanas) will be worn and social distancing protocol will be observed.
+Student clubs and extracurricular activities will be available; however, masks (no neck gaiters or bandanas) will be worn and social distancing protocol will be observed.